vad/python-dandelion/README.md

 ### Sort elements

-Sorting is easy as everything else, with the `sort` method:
+Sorting is easy as everything else, with the `order` method:

     >>> for obj in d.objects.select('acheneID').order('acheneID')[:5]:
     ...     print obj['acheneID']